sahlet-official/sleeplog/Workflow/Readme.md

 ### Smale Scale
+Team programming
+Benefits of this approach include the deficiencies in knowledge of one programmer to be compensated for by the ability in specific areas by the other programmer; in addition, the shared responsibility is thought to increase incentives for meeting project deadlines and quality targets.
-Team programming, Scrum, Tasks, Task Estimations, Sprints, Taking tasks to Sprint, PRs, Reviews.
+, Scrum, Tasks, Task Estimations, Sprints, Taking tasks to Sprint, PRs, Reviews.

 Let's take Sprint as 1 week.